The Bankrate promise

 Many lenders offer VA loans, and some even specialize in them.
 Here’s how to get started finding the best VA lender for you.

-How to find the best VA mortgage lender in 2021
+5 steps to find the best VA mortgage lender

-You can also research online for high-rated VA mortgage lenders, and peruse third-party reviews and testimonials.
-(Here are Bankrate’s picks for the best VA mortgage lenders in 2021.)
+You can also research online for high-rated VA mortgage lenders and peruse third-party reviews and testimonials.

 VA lenders need to understand specific requirements as well as be able to guide borrowers in choosing the best mortgage for their financial situation.
 Experience can be an invaluable asset on both fronts.
 The more borrowers a lender works with and the more scenarios the lender encounters, the better equipped it is to have answers for a variety of problems.